A Practical Guide to Light

 Wear sunscreen.

 [^1]: This seems to be true.
-Not specifically for truck drivers, but .
+Not specifically for truck drivers, but in general .
 The effect is also flipped for countries where the driver sits on the right.

 [^2]: A blackbody is a theoretical, perfectly opaque object that absorbs all wavelengths.
 The way to think of it is “what if we had something that was just a sphere that gets hot and does nothing else”.

 [^3]: I’ve occasionally heard people who rationalize their early-summer tans as prophylactic, to prevent future burn.
-According to the FDA, the , which is laughable.
+According to the FDA, the additional melanin from a tan is equivalent to about 2-4 SPF , which is laughable.
 But I also get that being nice and tan can be part of your interpretation of beauty.
 That’s fine!
 I would just really really try to avoid sunburns and basically always wear sunscreen.

 [^5]: It seems IR has some bad effects, since it penetrates deeper, and optical light can still be bad for you in the same way looking into the sun is bad for you.